 Or here's my Roast Pork Loin recipe.
 Another porky fave.

 - 3 large peppers

 - 4 large onions

-When the pork is cool enough rip it all apart.
-I use my fingers as I find the fork shredding thing too fiddly for my builder's hands.
+- When the pork is cool enough rip it all apart.
+Discard any unwanted fat and rind.
+I use my fingers too as I find the fork shredding thing too fiddly for my builder's hands.
 Tip the sauce in and mix well.

 - Serve it hot with tortillas dips and strong cheese.
 Add what ever floats your mexican boats.